amirkeren/bluemix-lab2/README.md

 4. Click on the "Create" button to add the new service

-# Creating the translation helper action
+# Creating the translation mediator action

 1. Go to the [OpenWhisk editor](https://console.ng.bluemix.net/openwhisk/editor) and create a new action (use the default settings) with any name of your choosing